Chapter 270C — Department of Revenue; Commissioner

 Expense of Levy and Sale

-The commissioner decides what expenses are allowed when property is seized and sold for unpaid taxes.
+The commissioner decides what expenses are allowed in all cases where property is seized (levied) and sold for unpaid …

 270C.7108